 The katana hamon is a type of sword-smithing technique used to create the distinctive patterns seen on Japanese swords.
-The word hamon literally means "edge pattern" and refers to the line that runs along the blade just above the cutting edge.
+The hamon, "edge pattern", refers to the line that runs along the blade just above the cutting edge.
 This line is created by differential hardening, a process in which the body of the blade is heated and quenched in order to create a hard, sharp cutting edge, while the back of the blade is left unhardened.
 The resulting two-toned blade is then carefully etched to bring out the hamon.

-The term "kissaki" can also refer to the overall shape of the blade tip, which can be either rounded or squared off.
+The name "kissaki" refers to the general contour of the blade tip, which might be rounded or squared off.
 The kissaki itself is usually quite small, but the overall shape can vary greatly.

-A nakago (katana tang) is the part of the katana blade that extends into the handle.
-In other words, the nakago is the section of the katana tang that protrudes from the base of the handle.
+The katana tang, or nakago, is the section of the blade that extends into the handle.
+In other words, the nakago is the portion of the katana tang that protrudes from the handle's base.

 Seppa is a small metal disc traditionally used to secure the katana's hilt onto the saya (scabbard).
 Seppa could be made from a variety of materials, including brass, copper, bronze, iron, or steel.
 In addition to their functional purpose, seppa also served as decorative elements, and were often engraved with elaborate designs.

-A tsuba is a handguard fitted to a Japanese sword.
-Tsuba were originally designed to protect the hand holding the sword, but in later years they became more ornamental in nature.
-There are many different styles of tsuba, with each one having its own unique design.
-Some of the most popular tsuba designs include the dragon tsuba, the phoenix tsuba, and the tiger tsuba.
+A tsuba (鍔) is a handguard fitted to a Japanese sword.
+Originally, the purpose of tsuba was to safeguard the hand wielding the sword.
+However, over time, they have evolved to serve a more decorative function.
+Numerous distinct styles of tsuba exist, each characterized by its unique aesthetic.
+Among the most admired designs are the dragon tsuba, the phoenix tsuba, and the tiger tsuba.

 Samegawa, also called "Same" or "Samehada" is the Japanese word for "shark skin".
 It is a popular material used in making katana handle, due to its durability and resistance to wear and tear.